cguth7/cguth7.github.io/_posts/2021-01-09-what-is-solving.md

 Putting this all together, we have EV = (opponent fold %)*3 + (1- opponent fold %) * ((win %)*(80) + (lose %)*39)

 Written more generally, we have EV = (opponent fold %)*(pot size before allin) * (1 - opponent fold %)*((win %)*(total pot size after allin) + (lose %)*(allin bet size put at risk))

+Note that fold equity is the name of the equity that you get from the pot when your opponent folds.

 ## Pot Odds
 Pot odds means the ratio between the size of the pot and the size of a bet.
 Continuing with the above example, if the small blind goes allin then the big blind sees a pot of \\$42 (the small blind's \\$40 + his \\$2 big blind) and has to call \\$38 more, so their odds are 42:38.
 This can be converted to a percentage by taking 38/(38+42) = 38/80 = 47.5%.
 Note that this is the size of the call divided by the size of the pot if we were to make the call.
 We can interpret this as the odds needed to win -- the big blind needs to have at least 47.5% equity to make a profitable call.
 (Note that if this was a regular (non all-in) bet then there would be additional action on the hand, which we will discuss in the below Implied Odds section.)